 Step 2: Initiate the app transfer

-The team agent in your organization initiates the app transfer.
+The team agent in your organisation initiates the app transfer.

 Step 3: Accept the app transfer

-The team agent in the recipient organization accepts the app transfer.
+The team agent in the recipient organisation accepts the app transfer.

 Initiate an app transfer